ExchangeUnion/docs/Market Maker Guide.md

 Checking...
 OK.
 ```

-The entered backup drive location is persistet as `backup-dir = "/media/USB/"` in `mainnet.conf` and can be changed any time.
+The entered backup drive location is persisted as `backup-dir = "/media/USB/"` in `mainnet.conf` and can be changed any time.
 Alternatively, you can consider running your environment on two hard drives in [RAID 1](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_1) to protect against data loss.

 Then the setup might restart clients and ask you to enter your password once more before it opens: